Luminance69/dota_but_rimworld/README.md

 	Major:
 		Sadistic Rage:
-			Your hero will target a nearby enemy basic unit and kill it (basically troll ulti) 30s duration (or when unit dies)
+			Your hero will kill the nearest enemy units (basically troll ulti) 30s duration

 		Slaughterer:
 			Your hero will kill the nearest friendly basic units (basically ww ulti)